Textualize/textual/docs/guide/CSS.md

 ### Why use nesting?

 There is no requirement to use nested CSS, but it can help to group related rule sets together (which makes it easier to edit).
 Nested CSS can also help you avoid some repetition in your selectors, i.e. in the nested CSS we only need to type `#questions` once, rather than four times in the non-nested CSS.
+This is a very effective way to increase the specificity of your definitions and ensure they apply only to the components you intend.